 Moving the patient - You may want to attract less commotion by moving the patient.
 However, clearing the vicinity where your patient is lying down and explaining the condition to people around you is a much easier (and safer) feat.
 Simply protect your friend’s head and remove any object that might cause head trauma or wounds.

 Putting something in between the patient’s teeth - It is a common mistake to put a cloth or spoon in the patient’s mouth to prevent them from biting or choking on their spit.
 This obstructs the patient’s breathing and can break the jaw or chip their teeth.
 Allow your friend to lie on their side to let their saliva drain and keep their airway free.

 Contact for first aid training courses in Brisbane

-Take first aid training in Brisbane now and be prepared to deliver emergency care to people with epilepsy.
+Take first aid training in Brisbane city now and be prepared to deliver emergency care to people with epilepsy.
 A cheap first aid course Brisbane is all you need to be part of the population whom they can entrust their confidence in their time of need.
 If you are looking for a company where you can earn a 1st aid certificate at a cheap price in Brisbane, you need to look no further than WHS & Training Compliance Solutions Australia.
 We offer first aid training classes across Queensland, including Brisbane, Cairns, and Townsville.
-Browse our website for more 1st aid courses, training and workplace safety refreshers.
+Browse our website for more about 1st aid courses, training and workplace safety refreshers Brisbane.